 Also, the idea that health of the family is the girl/woman’s responsibility has hardly gone away.
 You can find daily examples of advertisements, for health food, for dentists, for glasses, which are aimed at women.
 Just this morning I had a newsletter in my inbox advertising a (dodgy) app which helps to ‘educate mothers’ about health for the sake of our families:

-It’s only now that I’m middle aged that I realise the extent to which the AIDS epidemic influenced the messages my generation received about sex, coming of age in the 1990s.
+It’s only now that I’m middle aged that I realise the extent to which the AIDS epidemic influenced the messages my generation received about sex, coming-of-age in the 1990s.
 We received no real sex education; we received scare mongering.
 We put condoms on bananas and took notes about all the different kinds of STDs.
 We were made to line up boy-girl-boy-girl in a shockingly heteronormative exercise, then told that this was a visual representation for how disease and infection can spread through a community like wildfire.
 The clitoris was not mentioned once.

-There wasn’t much to be gleaned from YA literature of that time, either.
+There wasn’t much to be gleaned from young adult literature of that time, either.
 That, too, was influenced by the AIDS epidemic, and authors became leery of writing sex scenes in their books for teenagers.
 The 1990s was when the Sex Novel evolved into the AIDS novel.
 An early example was published in 1986.
 It was called Night Kites, by M.E.
 Kerr.

-RETRIBUTION AND SEX IN MODERN YA NOVELS
+RETRIBUTION AND SEX IN MODERN YOUNG ADULT NOVELS

 Sex is no longer a taboo subject and is therefore more common.
 But it is never, even today, something that just happens; it’s almost always a key aspect of the plot and there are always consequences.
 If the sex is reckless then invariably the female protagonist has a pregnancy scare or ends up pregnant.
 Despite the fact that now it is more common to depict protagonists having sex, it has not become normalised.